Sifchain/sifnode/docs/tutorials/min_swap_fees.md

 # Minimum swap fees

-This tutorial demonstrates the behaviour of the min swap fee functionality
+This tutorial demonstrates the behaviour of the min swap fee functionality.

 1. Start and run the chain: